Prism Tools

 payload any yes – The data to visualize

-formats array no ["png"] Output formats: "svg", "png", "sparkline", "text".
-Default returns image_url + text_sparkline.
-SVG and sparkline SVG are opt-in only.
+formats array no ["svg"] Output formats: "svg", "sparkline", "text".
+Default returns svg + svg_url + text_sparkline.

 format string no – Deprecated β€” use formats array instead.